-What Is Medical Billing vs. Revenue Cycle Management?
+Differences Between Medical Billing and Revenue Cycle Management

 Medical billing is the process of submitting and tracking claims to insurance companies to receive payment for services rendered.
 The process starts when a patient begins medical care and ends when reimbursement is received, which comprises payments from insurance and the patient.
 In between, several steps must be completed accurately and promptly for the insurance company to process the claim and issue a payment.
 Medical billing is a complex and ever-changing process, and it is crucial to clearly understand the different steps involved.

 Revenue cycle management is a more comprehensive approach that encompasses billing, collections, and payments.
 This holistic approach can help your organization improve financial viability by optimizing cash flow, reducing denials, and improving accounts receivable.